celeduc/btcrelay-fetchd/README.md

 Before `pip install -r requirements.txt` you may want to use a virtualenv and may need to do the following:

-1. `sudo apt-get install python-pip python-dev libssl-dev`
+1. `sudo apt-get install python-pip python-dev libssl-dev libffi-dev`
 1. `pip install virtualenv`

 Then these steps: